Tackling Finance in the Social Sector: From Fundraising to Impact Investment

 - Cultivate a global network of changemakers to refer to during the course and into the future.

 This course is for anyone who wants to expand their knowledge in regards to funding and resource development.
 It is perfect for innovators, fundraisers, board members, entrepreneurs, and nonprofit and for-profit professionals alike.
-This course offers great insight on how to fund your wild ideas.
+This course offers great insight on how to fund your wild ideas, or how to sustain a meaningful ongoing project that is struggling for funding.

 This is a 4-week online course starting April 20, 2020.